Q: How has your use of photography changed over the years?

 Comments are welcome!

-Posted on March 25, 2017, in An Artist's Life, Domestic Threats, Photography, Working methods and tagged Bryan, c-print, Domestic Threats, HP Garcia, International Center of Photography, New York, photography, Sears house.
+Posted on March 25, 2017, in 2017, An Artist's Life, Domestic Threats, Photography, Working methods and tagged Bryan, c-print, Domestic Threats, HP Garcia, International Center of Photography, New York, photography, Sears house.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Q: How has your use of photography changed over the years?.